AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

 * A call to `=`, `/=`, `<`, `<=`, `>`, or `>=` where one operand is the current instance (and the other is static)
 * Calls to operators `and`, `or`, `xor`, `not`

-   - Only for pre-defined type Boolean
+   - Only for predefined type Boolean
    - Only with operands of the above

 * Short-circuit controls with operands of the above